ivankrylatskoe/chess-random-mover/README.md

 Contacts
 ---
-Fill free to contact me by ivankrylatskoe@gmail.com or by creating an issue.
+Fill free to contact me by email (ivankrylatskoe@gmail.com) or by creating an issue.